 We spend months planning and thousands of dollars to get here.

 Countless hours disappear while we comb over websites hoping to find the very best information so we can make our trips as close to perfect as possible.
-We study books.
-We install apps.
+We study maps and install apps.
+We try to figure out just what MaxPass is and if it’s worth the money.
 We join discussion boards.
 We forego Hawaii and the Bahamas.

 What is it about this place that makes us all a little crazy?

 The Griswolds made this pilgrimage famous years ago in National Lampoon’s Vacation.
 They set out in search of

 Mickey Mouse Marty Moose with high hopes of achieving the picture perfect family vacation.
 Catastrophes happened, lessons were learned and a great Aunt perished en route.
 Was it worth it?
 Clark would say it was.
 I would agree.

 In today’s world, we are challenged to preserve innocence and to find a simple goodness that is becoming more and more scarce each year.
 Disneyland provides exactly that.
 The original Magic Kingdom allows us to escape real life and for one brief pause in our busy over-scheduled, over-analyzing, over-posting routines, we get to live in the moment with our children.

 We spin in a teacup, ride gentle boats through small worlds, dip down in the sea to find Nemo and brave thunder mountains.